Corporations Support CISPA

 The Office of Management and Budget stated that the bill “effectively treats domestic cybersecurity as an intelligence activity and thus, significantly departs from longstanding efforts to treat the Internet and cyberspace as civilian spheres.”

 Supporters of the bill includ some of the largest publicly traded corporations in the United States.
 Microsoft (NASDAQ: MSFT) vice president Fred Humphries stated, "The bill would also clarify the ability of the government to share meaningful threat information with non-governmental entities that are capable of using it to protect critical information technology networks."
 AT&T (NYSE: T) issued a statement saying CISPA, "an important and positive step in strengthening cybersecurity collaboration."
 Likewise, IBM (NYSE: IBM) believes a non-regulatory approach to spur sharing of actionable cyber threat information between government and industry is a critical piece to improving the security of our nation and its assets as we continue to operate and thrive on a digital network."
-In a letter to the committee, Oracle (NASDAQ: ORCL) chief security officer, Mary Ann Davidson said, “your bill would removed key legal obstacles to effective bi-directional cybersecurity information sharing between the government, including the intelligence community, and industry.
+In a letter to the committee, Oracle (NYSE: ORCL) chief security officer, Mary Ann Davidson said, “your bill would removed key legal obstacles to effective bi-directional cybersecurity information sharing between the government, including the intelligence community, and industry.
 In particular, Oracle has long called for timely sharing by federal agencies with the private sector of actionable information about the most advanced cyber threats, which your bill promotes.
 Additionally, it would address key liability concerns that are known to inhibit information sharing by companies in certain circumstances.
 We also appreciate that it preserves the voluntary nature of information sharing, as you have recognized that any rigid mandate would undermine the trust that is the foundation of successful public-private cybersecurity collaboration.”
 (Public list of Letters of Support Sent to Permanent Select Committee on Intelligence)

 So why is it the government that is opposing a bill that the other opponents fear would give the government too much access to personal data?
 Why would the ACLU, an organization that casually defined could be described as fighters to make sure everyone gets to do whatever it is they want to do, oppose a bill that allows businesses to share information with each other in the case of a cybersecurity threat or attack?